4 Reasons Strategic Partnerships are Important for Business

 There are many ways service companies can offer mutually beneficial services to customers of, say, a local movie theater.
 For example, a mobile car washing service can place a prominent ad in the lobby suggesting that movie patrons text them for a “wash while they watch.”
-The car washing services then offers all movie employees a free wash or discount on services for helping the car wash extend their brand.
+The car washing services then offer all movie employees a free wash or discount on services for helping the car wash extend their brand.

 3) Broaden Product and Service Offerings

-Each business has its own set of products, suppliers and systems, and they may have very similar customer bases.
+Each business has its own set of products, suppliers, and systems, and they may have very similar customer bases.
 Sales and service personnel likely understand both technologies.
-By pooling their resources and cross training sales and service personnel they may be able to enhance their product lines with minimal investment in additional inventories or people.
+By pooling their resources and cross-training sales and service personnel they may be able to enhance their product lines with minimal investment in additional inventories or people.

 4) Shore Up Perceived Weaknesses

 If your business is new to an area and you do not have a strong local presence, customers will likely wonder about whether or not they can trust you to do what you promise.
-By aligning yourself with an established company who already has the trust of its customers, you may shorten your time to market.
+By aligning yourself with an established company that already has the trust of its customers, you may shorten your time to market.

 Here is an example, if you are new to, say, a local lawn care service, you may want to align yourself with a proven landscaping business who, for whatever reason, no longer provides lawn care service.
 They may focus on the more profitable landscape design opportunities and be happy to refer your lawn care business in exchange for you promising to refer all landscape opportunities to them.